Graduate Certificate in Advanced Biomedical Sciences

 Fall Schedule (11 credits)

-BMED 601 – Cellular and Molecular Physiology (4)
+BMED 601 – Biochemistry and Molecular Biology (4)

 This course is the equivalent of a biochemistry course, and it covers biochemical processes and cellular signaling mechanisms.

 This course covers the basic principles of biostatistics in theoretical and practical context including: exploring and displaying data appropriately, exploring relationships between two variables, issues of gathering sample data, and understanding randomness and probability.

 BMED 603 – Cell Biology & Microscopic Anatomy (3)

 This course covers basic histological techniques, ultrastructure of the cell, basic tissue types and histology of specific organ systems.
 Structural-functional and clinical correlations are described.
 Lectures are supplemented with slide review sessions.
 Microscopic laboratory reviews are conducted to teach students how to view histological sections using microscopes.